SynthiaAtieno/HRMS/README.md

-An application that allow employees to conduct their daily activities for example view profile, apply leave, view salary slip, view holidays, claims, attendance, view tasks assigned to him/her, check in and check out, view todos etc
+An application that allows employees to conduct their daily activities for example view profile, apply for leave, view salary slips, view holidays, claims, attendance, view tasks assigned to him/her, check in and check out, view todos etc.

+The application utilizes erpnext APIs